What measurement means for adolescent vaccinations

-The adolescent vaccination measure shows how well Minnesota health care providers performed in keeping adolescents current on meningococcal (meningitis) and Tdap (tetanus, diphtheria and pertussis) vaccines.
+The adolescent vaccination measure shows how well Minnesota health care providers performed in keeping adolescents current on meningococcal (meningitis), Tdap (tetanus, diphtheria and pertussis), and HPV (human papillomavirus) vaccines.
 Immunizations, or vaccines, are an important way to protect teens and adolescents from serious illnesses and even death.
 High rates of immunization benefit adolescents, the children and adults in their lives, and society in general by preventing disease.
 Health care providers should help families make sure their children have recommended vaccines by the time they turn 13 years old.

-The statewide rate of adolescent immunizations by all reporting medical groups is 89%.
-This means 89 of 100 adolescents had their meningococcal and Tdap vaccines before age 13.
+The statewide rate of adolescent immunizations by all reporting medical groups is 29%.
+This means 29 of 100 adolescents had their meningococcal, Tdap, and HPV vaccines before age 13.

 - One meningococcal vaccine should be received on or between a child’s 11th and 13th birthdays

-- One Tdap vaccine should be received on or between a child’s 10th and 13th birthdays
+- One tetanus, diphtheria toxoids, and acellular pertussis (Tdap) vaccine should be received on or between a child’s 10th and 13th birthdays

 Higher immunization rates can be a sign of strong performance in adolescent care.
 It’s important to know that small differences in percentages don’t necessarily reflect the quality of care you’ll receive with a certain medical group.
 It is more important to note the large differences between providers, and speak with your doctor if you have questions or concerns.

 How we calculate the measure